andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 # Convolutional Neural Network Overview <a name="cnn-overview"></a>

-Convolutional Neural Networks are an adaptation of Artificial Neural Networks and are primarily used for image based tasks.
+Convolutional Neural Networks (CNN) are an adaptation of Artificial Neural Networks and are primarily used for image based tasks.

 To a computer, an image is simply made up of numbers, those being the colour intensity values for each pixel.
 Colour images have values ranging between 0 and 255 for each pixel, but have three of these values, for each - one for Red, one for Green, and one for Blue, or in other words the RGB values that mix together to make up the specific colour of each pixel.